syncfusion-content/blazor-docs/blazor/common/input-validation.md

 The Syncfusion Blazor UI input and editor components can be validated by the standards defined in the Blazor [Form Validation](https://docs.microsoft.com/en-us/aspnet/core/blazor/forms-validation?view=aspnetcore-5.0).
 The user's input value can be validated based on the [DataAnnotation attributes](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-5.0) defined in the model class.

-## How to Validate Syncfusion Blazor UI Components
+## How to validate Syncfusion Blazor UI components

 1. Create a model class and set [DataAnnotation attributes](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-5.0) to its properties.